hulsbo/personal-blog/runner.markdown

 **Running Club:** regrettably never had any.

-**Enjoys other than running:** playing his saxophone; programming stuff; learning about subjects of interest; going out with friends 🕺
+**Enjoys other than running:** playing his saxophone; programming stuff; learning about subjects of interest; going out with friends.

 **Gear:**
 [The Shoes](/shoes.markdown)